snarfed/oauth-dropins/README.md

 _Breaking changes:_

-Remove Blogger support.
+Remove Blogger and Medium.

 Google has turned off Blogger's v2.0 API, which oauth-dropins used.
 [Bridgy](https://brid.gy/) was its main client, and used it to create comments, which the v3.0 API doesn't support.
 Sadly that means Bridgy will turn down its Blogger support, so I don't plan to port oauth-dropins's Blogger support to v3.0.

 If you use Blogger via oauth-dropins and this is a problem for you, please get in touch, PRs are welcome!

+[Medium effectively turned off their API a while ago](https://help.medium.com/hc/en-us/articles/213480228-API-Importing), it's been a dead man walking for years.

 _Non-breaking changes:_